partiql/partiql-lang-kotlin/README.md

-# IonSQL Sandbox
+# IonSQL++ Sandbox
-This package is a basic implementation of Ion SQL, a generalized extended SQL language that uses the Ion type system natively, but is designed to be used over sparse, hierarchical data in a relational way.
+This package is a basic implementation of Ion SQL++, a generalized extended SQL language that uses the Ion type system natively, but is designed to be used over sparse, hierarchical data in a relational way.